 - When calling Dispatch it is important to know the address from where you are calling AND the address where responders are needed (if they are different).
 Cell phone GPS will NOT lead us to your EXACT location.
 You also need to be familiar with the city you are in or if you are in an unincorporated county area.
 If special instructions are needed to locate your residence, contact your police department; they can have our dispatch center enter the information in their records system and “flag” your address.

-Here’s more from Sandy Police and Mountain Accord
+Here’s more from Sandy Police

 Since Tod & I annexed into Sandy, I’ve been getting to know Sandy Police Chief Thacker quite a bit (no, I haven’t been on a one-woman crime spree, just complaining a lot).
 He had indicated that he wanted to improve both Sandy Police performance in the Granite community and our residents’ perception of their performance.
 So, when neighbor Jay said he’d gotten a ticket for trying to sell a car on Little Cottonwood Rd across from the Granite Ward, I asked Chief Thacker about why the area wasn’t signed to prohibit this and why it seemed ok to sell cars on the streets elsewhere in Sandy.